Public artwork by Imke Rust (commissioned)

 When I researched the history of this place, one small detail grabbed my attention: several combs or pieces of combs were found hidden here.
 Ex-prisoners who described the conditions, shared, that they were not allowed to have combs in these camps.
 Being found with a comb could be punished with death.
 The women secretly made their own combs out of leftovers from the production materials and these were shared amongst them.
 Unfortunately the self-made combs were not helpful against the fleas – the big problem in the unhealthy living conditions.
 One lady was able to smuggle in a fine comb and one had to pay half a ration of bread for the use of this comb.

 This story of the combs made me aware that the women, despite all their suffering, still had the will to try and create ways to make their lives a little better.
-Through my art I wanted to restore some of their dignity and also commemorate their strength.
-It was also important that visitors could relate to these women as fellow human beings on a very personal level.
+Through my art I want to restore their dignity in a small way and commemorate their will to survive.
+The sculptures are lifesize, so that visitors can connect to the history on a more personal level.

 The women stand proud and strong, while at the same time they fade into the background and are only clearly visible from a certain angle.
 Making us aware that history can be forgotten quickly, if we make no effort to remember.